What makes us think that Europa has an ocean?

 Europa Clipper will seek to confirm the presence of its ocean.
 For example, measurements of the amount of flexing due to the tides are one important indicator -- if the ocean exists, the tides should deform the surface by about 30 m (100 feet); if the moon is frozen through, the tides should stretch the surface by only one meter (3 feet).
 Also of great interest will be the composition of the reddish material on the surface.
 Scientists would like to know if this material holds clues to the composition of the ocean and whether material is cycling between the surface and the interior.

-In addition to Europa Clipper, other potential missions have been suggested which would tackle the most pressing questions about Europa.
-The Jupiter Icy Moons Explorer (JUICE) being planned by the European Space Agency (ESA) will address some of these questions, and conduct detailed investigations of Europa's sister moon, Ganymede.
+In addition to Europa Clipper, other missions will explore Europa.
+The Jupiter Icy Moons Explorer (JUICE) by the European Space Agency (ESA) will address some of these questions, and conduct detailed investigations of Europa's sister moon, Ganymede.

 In addition, the proposed Europa Lander mission concept would land on Europa’s surface to perform an in situ study of composition and habitability.